-Hello friends!
-My name is Colleen Ebacher (ee-Bash-ur) and I’m running for Baltimore County Council in District 3.
+Hello, neighbors!
+My name is Colleen Ebacher (EE-bah-sher) and I’m running for Baltimore County Council in District 3.

 I grew up as the daughter of a union machinist on a dairy farm in Wisconsin and was the first in my family to attend college.
-I went on to become a professor at Towson University, a mom of four, an Indivisible activist–and now a first-time candidate for elected office.
+I went on to become a professor at Towson University, the mom of four, an Indivisible activist and now, a first-time candidate for elected office.
 It’s been an amazing journey so far.

 Supported by Rotary International Fellowships, I was able to pursue my education in Spanish language and literature, ultimately earning my PhD from University of Michigan.
-In 1995, I joined the faculty in Spanish and Latin American Studies at Towson University, settling in Monkton where my husband and I have raised four children.
+In 1995, I joined the faculty in Spanish and Latin American Studies at Towson University and settled in Monkton, where my husband and I have raised our four children.

-My work as a teacher has extended far beyond the walls of the classroom.
-I believe in the power of civic engagement and learning through service to the community.
-I’ve designed and directed professional development programs for K-12 teachers and partnerships with a wide range of community organizations in Baltimore and beyond.
-At the same time, I’ve taught, directed the interdisciplinary studies program at Towson University, garnered multiple grants for my community-engaged teaching and research, and founded a successful consulting business with my husband.
+My work as a teacher extends far beyond the walls of the classroom.
+I have always believed in the power of civic engagement and learning through service to the community.
+I’ve designed and directed professional development programs for K-12 teachers and partnerships with a wide range of community organizations in Baltimore County and beyond.
+At the same time, I’ve taught and directed the interdisciplinary studies program at Towson University, earned multiple grants for my community-engaged teaching and research, and founded a successful consulting business with my husband.

 I began working with newly organized grassroots groups.
 When I realized that many career politicians were as disconnected from the community as community members were from them, I realized that my commitment to community-building required me to do more than advocate from the sidelines.
 With the support of my friends and family, I decided to stand up and run for office myself.

-As a working mom of four children, an educator, and an organizer, I’ve long understood the value of strong communities.
-As the representative of District 3 to the Baltimore County Council, I will work tirelessly to bring different voices together to build up our community and steward our shared environment.
+As a working mom of four children, an educator and an organizer, I’ve long understood the value of strong communities.
+As the District 3 representative to the Baltimore County Council, I will work tirelessly in bringing different voices together to build up our community and steward our shared environment.
 If we listen and connect with each other, we can achieve the responsive government, 21st-century schools, and revitalized, growing economy that our community deserves.